KDE/kde-builder/doc/introduction/features-overview.md

   them yourself.

-- KDE Builder can checkout a specific branch or tag of a module.
+- KDE Builder can checkout a specific branch or tag of a project.
 You can also ensure that a specific [revision](#conf-revision) is checked out of a project.

 - KDE Builder can [checkout only portions of a